Dre Campbell Farm

 16. Wormwood

-The bitter herb wormwood contains compounds that can keep flies and other insects at bay.
+The bitter herb wormwood contains compounds that can help keep flies and other insects at bay.
 Growing wormwood near outdoor gathering areas, in your garden, or around your yard may help create a barrier against flies.

 17. Lemongrass